Code First Multiple DB Context Migration

 BookRental

-project contains two entities called "Author" and "Book".
+project contains two entities, called “Author” and “Book”.

 project contains default ASP.NET core individual authentication DbContext that will have its own entities.

-projects.
+In the MultipleDbContextExample, we will include the DbContexts from the BookRental and StudentRegistration projects.
 That will add all the entities to one single database.

 BookRental project DbContext